KamalEyubov/sose2020-idv/README.md

 ## DenseNet169
-This directory includes all the experiments with the **ResNet50** model conducted by Kamal Eyubov.
+The directory `DenseNet169` includes all the experiments with the **DenseNet-169** model conducted by Kamal Eyubov.

 A shortened naming for the experiments was used:
 * No SSL Random       = `RAND`